oblador/react-native-keychain/README.md

 ### Rule 1: Automatic Security Level Upgrade

-As a rule library try to apply the best possible encryption and access method for storing secrets.
+As a rule the library will try to apply the best possible encryption and access method for storing secrets.

 What does it mean in practical use case?